mpirnat/lets-be-bad-guys/README.md

  * Insufficient Transport Layer Protection

-**Disclaimer:** Topics and techniques discussed in this tutorial should be used only for “what hat” purposes of securing your own applications and systems from attackers.
+**Disclaimer:** Topics and techniques discussed in this tutorial should be used only for “white hat” purposes of securing your own applications and systems from attackers.
 Use of this information against other organizations without their consent may be a criminal act.
 Attendees agree that the presenters and conference staff are not responsible for what attendees choose to do with this